The “In Between” Stage With Mom or Dad

 Slowing down, getting everyone on the same page, focus on their safety above all else

-• and focusing on manageable next steps instead of perfect long-term answers.
+• focusing on safety instead of winning arguments

 You don’t need to solve everything immediately.
 You must stop pretending nothing is changing.